Audit Log

 Auditing Optimizations

-In the case of mass/group activity in public configuration, we have separate 'initialized' audit log entries for each object and one common 'completion' entry for all objects in the group because in such case the action is completed successfully for all objects or failed for all objects.
+In the case of mass/group activity in a public configuration, we have separate Initialized Audit Log entries for each object and one common Completed entry for all objects in the group.
+This is because the action is completed successfully for all objects, or failed for all objects.

-The Audit Log documents up to ten automated action executions, per trigger, per minute in the organization.
 If the number of executions exceeds the limit, the automated actions run without auditing, even if the enforced mode is enabled.
+The following Audit Log entry is added to document the exception:

 Storing the Audit Logs

-The Audit Logs may be stored in the following ways:
+Audit Logs can be stored in the following ways:

-The following is an example of the Audit Log stored in Solve.
+The following is an example of an Audit Log stored in the web UI.

 The following is an example of the Audit Log stored on a Syslog Server.